Yancoal: Accelerating BVLOS Operations with Broad Area Approval

 Sphere was able to support Yancoal in expanding its operations to meet its goals.

 Extending BVLOS scope through the traditional CASA pathway requires a formal application and staged assessment.
-Depending on complexity and regulatory workload, this process can take 6 to 12 months or longer.
+Depending on complexity and regulatory workload, this process can take 6 to 12 months or even longer.

 That timeline slows operational momentum.
 It limits flexibility and forces planning decisions around approval timing rather than business need.